silverstripe/silverstripe-subsites/README.md

 If you would like to be able to choose any domain for your subsite, rather than subdomains off a common base, then list top-level domains in your ''set_allowed_domains()'' list.

-In this example, your subsite name, eg, ''silverstripe'', will be appended to a much shorter base domain, eg, ''co.nz'', or ''org''.
+In this example, your subsite name (e.g. ''silverstripe''), will be appended to a much shorter base domain (e.g.  ''co.nz'', or ''org'').
 This would let you create subsites with domains such as ''silverstripe.org'' or ''example.co.nz''

 *mysite/_config.php*